Inland taipan: Description

-The inland taipan is dark tan, ranging from a rich, dark hue to a brownish light green, depending on the season.
-Its back, sides, and tail may be different shades of brown and grey, with many scales having a wide, blackish edge.
-These dark-marked scales occur in diagonal rows so that the marks align to form broken chevrons of variable length that are inclined backward and downward.
-The lowermost lateral scales often have an anterior yellow edge.
-The dorsal scales are smooth and without keels.
-The round-snouted head and neck are usually noticeably darker than the body (glossy black in winter; dark brown in summer), the darker colour allowing the snake to heat itself while exposing only a smaller portion of the body at the burrow entrance.
-The eyes are of average size with blackish-brown irises and without a noticeable coloured rim around the pupils.
+The inland taipan is typically dark tan in overall colour, varying from a rich, dark brown to a brownish light green depending on season.
+The back, flanks, and tail may show various shades of brown and grey.
+Many dorsal scales have broad blackish margins, which because the scales are arranged in diagonal rows, align to form broken chevron‑like markings that slope backwards and downwards.
+The lowermost lateral scales frequently have a yellowish anterior edge.
+The dorsal scales are smooth and lack keels.

-It has 23 rows of dorsal scales at midbody, between 55 and 70 divided subcaudal scales, and one anal scale.
+The rounded snout, head and neck are usually noticeably darker than the body – glossy black in winter and dark brown in summer.
+This darker pigmentation is thought to assist thermoregulation by allowing the snake to absorb heat while exposing only a small portion of the body at the entrance of a burrow.
+The eyes are of moderate size with dark brown to blackish irises and without a distinct pale ring around the pupil.

-The inland taipan averages about 1.8 m in total length, although larger specimens can reach total lengths of 2.5 m.
-Its fangs are between 3.5 and 6.2 mm long (shorter than those of the coastal taipan).
+The species has 23 rows of dorsal scales at midbody, 55–70 divided subcaudal scales, and a single anal scale.
+The average total length is about 1.8 m, although larger individuals can attain 2.5 m.
+The fangs measure about 3.5–6.2 mm, somewhat shorter than those of the coastal taipan.

 Seasonal adaptation

-Inland taipans adapt to their environments by changing the colour of their skin during seasonal changes.
-They tend to become lighter during the summer and darker during the winter.
-This seasonal colour change facilitates thermoregulation, allowing the snake to absorb more radiant heat in the colder months.
+Inland taipans exhibit seasonal colour change, a form of physiological adaptation that assists thermoregulation.
+Individuals tend to become darker in winter and paler in summer.
+Darker pigmentation in cooler months increases absorption of solar radiation, thus facilitating warming, whereas lighter tones in summer may reduce heat load.

 Breeding

-Inland taipans produce clutches of one to two dozen eggs.
-The eggs hatch in about two months.
-They are usually laid in abandoned animal burrows and deep crevices.
-Reproduction rate depend in part on their diet: if not enough food is available, then the snake reproduces less.
+Inland taipans are oviparous, typically producing clutches of 10–24 eggs.
+Eggs are usually laid in abandoned mammal burrows, deep rock crevices, or similar sheltered sites.
+Incubation lasts about two months, though the duration is influenced by temperature and humidity.
+Reproductive output appears to depend in part on food availability; in years when prey is scarce, females may not breed or may lay smaller clutches.

-Captive snakes generally live for 10 to 15 years.
-An inland taipan at the Australia Zoo lived to be over 20 years old.
+In captivity, inland taipans generally live for around 10–15 years, although longer lifespans have been recorded.
+An individual at Australia Zoo reportedly lived for more than 20 years.